oliverlambson/orbit.py/README.md

 Note that these libraries will evolve rapidly and API guarantees are not made until the specific project has a v1.0.0 version.

-You can use the library as a whole, or pick just what you need.
+You can <!--use the library as a whole, or-->pick just what you need.

 # Utilities